londonwebstandards/sotb-six/README.md

     $ npm run build

 This script will be invoked by Netlify at push time, filling in the `dist/` directory with production ready files.

+In the `main` branch it will just copy the content of the folder `assets/` and copy it over to the `dist/` folder.

 If you need to change this behaviour please raise a ticket and possibly start a discussion with any developer available.